abaldawa/project-management/README.md

 3. Graphql [n+1 problem](https://shopify.engineering/solving-the-n-1-problem-for-graphql-through-batching) can be solved using [data-loader](https://github.com/graphql/dataloader).
 Basically a batching solution.
 4. Responsive UI on the frontend which looks well on all screen sizes.
 5. Unit/integration/E2E tests using jest, React testing library, Mock Service worker, cypress etc.
+6. The frontend is created using CRA.
+As CRA is sunsetted officially by react team, the official recommended ways to create react project, according to react official docs, are Next.js and Remix.
+Create Vite App is also a very popular solution to create a client only SPA with react.js but is not highlighted enough on react.js new official docs.

 ### User interface
 Below gif shows how the UI looks like